Rendering Backends

 Recommended for: Getting started, Windows development, broad platform portability, and 2D-focused applications.

-EasyGL (OpenGL) backend
+EasyGL (OpenGL ES 3.0) backend

 CMake flag: -DCNA_GRAPHICS_BACKEND=EASYGL